 Department of Ecology, Environment and Plant Sciences, Stockholm University, SE-106 91 Stockholm, Sweden

+E-mail addresses of authors: alicia.valdes@su.se, Johan.Ehrlen@su.se

-* Corresponding authorABSTRACT
+* Corresponding author.
+Phone: +46 (0) 8163968

+Statement of authorship: JE and AV designed the study.
+JE collected field data.
+AV performed the data analysis.
+AV and JE wrote the manuscript.

+Running title: Selection by context-dependent seed predators

+Keywords: phenotypic selection, timing of reproduction, plant-animal interactions, predispersal seed predation, context-dependence, Gentiana pneumonanthe, Phengaris alcon, Myrmica, spatial variation, myrmecophily

+Type of article: Letter

+Number of words in abstract: 165

+Number of words in main text: 3716

+Number of references: 50

+Number of figures: 2

+Number of tables: 3

+ABSTRACT

-Plants can experience opposed selection on timing of reproduction within a season, the direction of net selection depending on the relative importance of different selective agents.
-Selection might be mediated by both abiotic factors and species interactions, and selection mediated by species interactions can, in turn, be influenced by both the abiotic environment and the community context.
-We investigated if differences in phenotypic selection on flowering phenology among 20 populations of the perennial herb Gentiana pneumonanthe during two years were mediated by the butterfly seed predator Maculinea alcon, and if the intensity of the butterfly-plant interaction was associated with the abundance of Myrmica ants, which act as a second host for the butterfly.
-In G. pneumonanthe populations where the seed predator was absent, phenotypic selection favored earlier flowering in both years.
-In plant populations where the seed predator was present, it attacked preferentially early-flowering individuals, and shifted the direction of selection to favoring later flowering.
-Incidence of butterflies in plant populations, and thus predator-mediated shifts in selection on host plant phenology, were associated with the community context, in terms of the abundance of ants.
-Our results demonstrate that antagonistic interactions are able to shift the direction of selection on flowering phenology, and that the community context may influence the intensity of interactions, and of phenotypic selection, among populations.
+Spatial variation in selection might be driven by differences in the relative importance of selective agents acting in opposed directions.
+One potentially important source of variation is that the effects of a given selective agent depend on the community context.
+We investigated if differences in phenotypic selection on flowering phenology among 20 populations of Gentiana pneumonanthe were mediated by the butterfly seed predator Phengaris alcon, and if incidence of the butterfly was associated with the abundance of a second host, Myrmica ants.
+In plant populations without the butterfly, phenotypic selection favored earlier flowering.
+In populations where the butterfly was present, it preferentially attacked early-flowering individuals, shifting the direction of selection to favoring later flowering.
+Butterfly incidence increased with increasing ant abundance.
+Our results demonstrate that antagonistic interactions can shift the direction of selection on timing of reproduction, and suggest that the community context may drive such antagonist-mediated shifts in selection.

 INTRODUCTION